Make-School-Courses/DevOps-Security/04-Lesson04/deploy-lab.md

     - Deploy an app (I do, we do) - App is ready
     - What webpacks you need to deploy that app + DB
     - Configure that app with addons needs + webpacks
-  - Pair and discuss how secure is an app or site deployed to Heroku
+  - Pair and discuss how secure is an app or site deployed to Heroku (optional, at the end of lab)

 ## Objectives
   - Deploy working static page or small app